 For cat people, there’s KitNipBox, which provides a monthly assortment of cat toys, treats, and other accessories.
 The basic subscription costs $19.99 a month and includes four items; the multi-cat subscription provides six items for $29.99.
 A portion of this monthly fee goes to shelters, rescues, and other charities that help cats in need.

 A relatively new variant of the subscription box is the meal delivery service.
-The best known of these is Blue Apron, which ships a refrigerated box each week containing recipes and all the ingredients you need to make them.
+The two best known of these are HelloFresh and Blue Apron, which ships a refrigerated box each week containing recipes and all the ingredients you need to make them.
 All the ingredients are pre-portioned to cut your prep time, so you can cook a complete meal in about half an hour.

 Blue Apron offers subscriptions at several different levels, with two to four meals per week for either two or four people.
 The prices range from $48 to $140 per week, which works out to between $9 and $25 per person per meal.
 This is less than most restaurant meals, but more than you’d pay to cook at home if you did your own grocery shopping.